kgicheha/networkPlusNotes/notesUdemy.md

 The primary equipment room is called the Main Distribution Frame (MDF) Rack-mounted equipment is standardized at 19” wide and a multiple of 1 ¾ “ tall (called a U or unit) The demarc separates the telecom company’s property from your responsibility.
+A 66-punchdown blockis a very old patch panel, typically used in a non-VOIP telephone systems’ A 110-punchdown block patch panel is the way to distribute copper wired networks A fiber distribution patch panel is used to distribute fiber-optic networks Continuity testing will show if the cable has any breaks A time domain reflector(TDR) will show the length of the cable and help pinpoint mid-cable breaks

+Patch cables and wall outlets are the most common part of structured cabling to fail Loopback adapters test the network card’s ability to send and receive Loop back address is 127.0.0.1
+Use ping 127.0.0.1 to check whether the network interface card is working

+Multimeters test a variety of metrics such as voltage, current, resistance, and frequency Voltage monitors track and record drops in voltage which can show problems with power Time domain reflectometers (TDRs) are great tools to chck for breaks in horizontal runs

+Tone generators and tone probes are used to locate cables and connections Tone generators create the signal for the probe
+Tone probes translate the signal into an audible tone

+For jitters in VOIP and video streaming, consider buffering or increasing speed.
+Make sure the patch cable specification is up-to-date with the network speed If switch lights are not blinking, try different ports or check if it’s an uplink port